National Development Finance Agency

 Contract Management Services

-At the request of the Department of Education and Skills, the NDFA took over the PPP contract management of all operational PPP schools.
-At end-2015 the NDFA was managing the contracts for four operational schools projects covering 23 schools on behalf of the Department.
-Working under a Service Level Agreement, the support provided involves monitoring the relevant PPP companies in the performance of their obligations under the PPP contract.
-This activity is central to the realisation of the long-term Value for Money objective which underlies the PPP business case.
+At the request of the Department of Education and Skills, the NDFA has taken over the contract management of all operational PPP schools.
+At the end of 2016 the NDFA was managing the contracts for five schools projects covering 27 schools.
+Working under a Service Level Agreement, the support provided involves monitoring the relevant PPP companies in the performance of their obligations under the PPP contract, ensuring that the long-term value in these contracts is captured.